Video Game Lawsuit Updates and 2026 Status

 How is the Roblox child safety MDL different?

-The Roblox child safety MDL, formed in December 2025, involves exploitation and predator-related claims rather than addiction claims.
-It had grown to more than 160 cases by mid-2026.
+The Roblox child safety proceeding, MDL No. 3166, was created in December 2025 before Chief Judge Richard Seeborg in the Northern District of California.
+It involves exploitation and predator-related claims rather than addiction claims, and it began with 31 transferred actions plus additional tag-along cases.
 It proceeds separately from the addiction litigation even though Roblox is a defendant in both.

 What would need to happen before settlements?